IsaacScript/isaacscript/docs/javascript-tutorial.md

 ### Splitting Your Code Into Multiple Files: `require()` --> `import`

 In Lua, you split your code into multiple files by using `require()`.
-In TypeScript, this is done with `import`.
-(Don't ever use the JavaScript/TypeScript version of `require()`, which is only used in older JavaScript code.)

 ```lua
 -- main.lua